 About the project

 The project in rural Cabaret is the result of a community process that began in 1986.
 Local parents appealed to the director of the French hospital in the area to help them start a school for their children.
 Over the next few years, despite many challenges, they established a kindergarten, an elementary school and a high school.
-A vocational school was completed this year to expand educational and community development opportunities in the area.

 How we help